fcolasante/i2c-game/README.md

-# interrupt2Catafano
+# I2C Game

-Operating Systems Project * A.A.
-2018/2019 * by prof. Giorgio Grisetti.
+Operating Systems Project *AY 2018/2019*, at Sapienza, University of Rome,  by prof. Giorgio Grisetti.
 Implementation of the i2c protocol from scratch.

 # What
 Realization of `i2c` driver for * Master / Slave * communication between` Arduino` and `device i2c`.